vbaulin/IntelliDE/README.md

 ## Example Usage

 If you have:
-- A Zotero collection exported as `AI-3.bib`
+- A Zotero collection exported as `AI.bib`
-- Corresponding PDFs in an `AI-3` directory
+- Corresponding PDFs in an `AI` directory
 - Customized template files in the `Catechism` directory
 - Plan to use the OpenRouter API for LLM analysis